-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and interpretations adopted by the International Accounting Standards Board (IASB).
+The consolidated financial statements have been prepared in accordance with IFRS® Accounting Standards and interpretations adopted by the International Accounting Standards Board (IASB).

 The Credit Union presents its consolidated statement of financial position on a non-classified basis in order of liquidity.
 The Credit Union classifies its expenses by the nature of expenses method.